 The music store used for Moskowitz Music is called Spratt Music, and it is outside of Pittsburgh, in Brentwood, PA.
 The Moskowitz sign created for the movie is still displayed in the window of the store as of 2000.
 See more

-Written and Performed by Tony Hyman See more
+Written and Performed by Howard Shaw See more